A Lightweight, Transferable, and Self-Adaptive Framework for Intelligent DC Arc-Fault Detection in Photovoltaic Systems: System Description and Challenges

 \subsection{System Architecture}

-The studied system is illustrated in Fig.~\ref{fig:method_overview}.
+The studied system is illustrated in Fig.~\ref{fig:system_overview}.
 It follows a typical residential PV--BESS configuration, in which PV modules deliver power to a inverter via an MPPT stage, enabling regulated power exchange with the grid.
 Series DC arc faults typically originate along PV strings, particularly at connectors and junctions, components that are susceptible to mechanical wear, humidity ingress, corrosion, and thermal cycling.

-As shown in Fig.~\ref{fig:system_overview}, arc-related current signals are measured at the PV input using current transformers (CTs), conditioned by analog front-end circuitry, then digitized and processed on-device by an embedded microcontroller unit (MCU) for real-time AFCI inference.
-Although the target MCU integrates a neural processing unit, limited memory and flash capacity, coupled with restricted kernel support, impose strict constraints on model size, memory usage, and computational complexity.
+As shown in Fig.~\ref{fig:system_overview}, arc-related current signals are measured at the PV input using current transformers (CTs), conditioned by analog front-end circuitry, then digitized and processed on-device by an embedded processor for real-time AFCI inference.
+Although the processor integrates a neural processing unit (600 MOPS on INT8), limited memory (133 kB) and flash capacity (1MB), coupled wclaude config add allowedTools "Shell(*)" ith restricted kernel support, impose strict constraints on model size, memory usage, and computational complexity.
 These constraints significantly restrict feasible model designs and motivate compact frequency-domain representations and lightweight inference architectures.